AdobeDocs/marketo-learn.en/help/tutorial-inherited-instance/develop-an-instance-governance-guide.md

 ### Step 2: Identify the elements to be included in your [!DNL Marketo Engage] Documentation & [!DNL Changelogs]

 The format varies from a cloud-based platform to a shared document.
 You can design the format that caters to your organization's needs.
-Here's a simple documentation & changelog excel template covering the important elements that you can get started with.
+[Here's a simple documentation & changelog excel template](/help/tutorial-inherited-instance/_assets/downloads/Adobe_Marketo_Engage_Inherited_Instance_Documentation-Changlog.xlsx) covering the important elements that you can get started with.
+These include:

 * Documentation
   * Program Template Name